General

 True visibility goes beyond tracking shipments.
 It provides a unified, real-time view of the entire supply chain—across warehouses, transportation, and last-mile operations.

 This includes live tracking, dynamic ETAs, and automated alerts.
 More importantly, this data is accessible to all stakeholders, ensuring alignment across teams.
+IoT sensors play a critical role here, monitoring factors like temperature, humidity, shock, and location for in-transit goods—triggering alerts for issues like spoilage or damage before they become customer-facing failures.

-Real-time shipment visibility combined with proactive notifications ensures that both internal teams and customers remain informed at every stage .
+Real-time shipment visibility combined with proactive notifications ensures that both internal teams and customers remain informed at every stage.

 2. Intelligent Exception Management